baryluk/fnirsi-usb-power-data-logger/README.md

 Supported devices
 -----------------

-FNIRSI FNB48 and FNIRSI C-1 are known to work.
+FNIRSI FNB48 and FNIRSI C1 are known to work.
 It will use first that it finds.

 FNIRSI FNB58 is also known to work, thanks to work of @didim99.

+FNIRSI FNB48S should also work.

 Make sure to have relatively recent firmware.
 My FNIRSI C-1 came with very old firmware (0.20) that did not work out of the box, but upgrading